 Special Tests in the First Stage of Labor

-The microscope slide is rapidly dried.
+- Ferning test: some of the fluid is placed on amicroscope slide that is rapidly dried.
 Under the microscope, a fern pattern of dried secretions is looked for.
 If the fern pattern is seen, the membranes have ruptured.
 Urine and other vaginal secretions don’t give this pattern.

 Labor and delivery must happen within 24 hours of rupture of membranes so as to reduce the risk of uterine and perinatal infection.